-I love great shoes so much that I collect them!
-And the best way I enjoy them is by taking care of my feet so I can wear what I want, whenever I want.
+I love great shoes so much that I collect them.
+The best way I enjoy them is by taking care of my feet, so I can wear what I want, whenever I want.
 Honestly, it’s been awhile since I’ve talked to a foot care expert, so I sat down with UCLA Podiatrist, Dr. Singer.
-He provided some REAL medical advice on taking care of my feet.
-Sometimes it’s nice to get insights from a doctor without worrying about my co-pay!
-A few of his statements totally surprised me!
+He provided some real medical advice on taking care of my feet.
+Sometimes, it’s nice to get insights from a doctor without worrying about my co-pay.
+What’s neat is that a few of his statements totally surprised me!

-So, buying the correct sized shoe actually makes your feet prettier by preventing ingrown toenails or extra thick toenails.
-Take the time to make sure you’re in the right shoe size and if you ever doubt them, INSIST on getting measured!
+By buying the correct sized shoe, it actually makes your feet prettier by preventing ingrown toenails or extra thick toenails.
+Take the time to make sure you’re in the right shoe size, and if you ever doubt them, INSIST on getting measured!

 Secret #2 Did you know that spending time ensuring your dress shoes fit properly is just as important as spending time to make sure your workout shoes fit properly?

 People don’t always ask Dr. Singer about how their shoe fits.
 In general, it only comes up if someone has symptoms, but most people don’t bother to ask.
 What’s funny is that he can’t remember a woman ever asking him about her dress shoes, they’ll ask about their athletic shoes.
 Probably because working out seems to be more high impact than anything you’d do in your dress shoes.
 But it’s just as important to make sure those work shoes are fitting properly as most of us spend more time in them than our workout shoes.

 Secret #3 There’s actually a right and a wrong way to take care of blisters in order to prevent scars.